 On Android, go to Settings, Timeline, and—you guessed it, “Show me the best Tweets first.”

-If you don’t see it, or don’t see the Timeline section at all, have patience.
-Twitter says they’ll be rolling it out gradually, so just keep checking in.
-A notification should appear on your timeline when it shows up.
+If you don’t see it or don’t see the Timeline section at all, have patience.
+Twitter says they’ll roll it out gradually, so keep checking in.
+A notification should appear on your Timeline when it shows up.

-The new Twitter Timeline feature will appear at the top of your timeline in reverse chronological order, with the rest of your Tweets appearing underneath as usual.
+The new Twitter Timeline feature will appear in reverse chronological order at the top of your Timeline, with the rest of your Tweets appearing underneath as usual.